n1k0m0/BackLight/README.md

 The last two bytes of the packet have to be a "Fletcher-16 checksum" over the brightness byte, the previous array of LED informations, and two zero bytes (0x00).
 See https://en.wikipedia.org/wiki/Fletcher%27s_checksum#Fletcher-16 for details on that checksum.

-# Compiling your own BackLight:
+# Compiling your own BackLight

 Client: